Montgomery, Alabama: Transportation

 Two interstate highways run through Montgomery.
 Interstate 65 is the primary north–south freeway through the city leading between Birmingham and Huntsville to the north and Mobile to the south.
 Montgomery is the southern terminus of Interstate 85, another north–south freeway (though running east–west in the city), which leads northeast to Atlanta and Charlotte.
 The major surface street thoroughfare is a loop consisting of State Route 152 in the north, U.S. Highway 231 and U.S. Highway 80 in the east, U.S. Highway 82 in the south, and U.S. Highway 31 along the west of the city.
-The Alabama Department of Transportation is planning the Outer Montgomery Loop to ease traffic congestion in the city.
-It is planned to connect Interstate 85 near Mt.
+The Alabama Department of Transportation is planning the Outer Montgomery Loop to connect Interstate 85 near Mt.
 Meigs to U.S. Highway 80 southwest of the city.
 Upon completion of the loop, it will carry the I-85 designation while the original I-85 into the city center will be redesignated I-685.

 Montgomery Area Transit System (The M) provides public transportation with buses serving the city.
 The system has 32 buses providing an average of 4500 passenger trips daily.
-The M's ridership has shown steady growth since the system was revamped in 2000; the system served over 1 million passenger trips in 2007.
-Greyhound Lines operates a terminal in Montgomery for intercity bus travel; Megabus (North America) also operates in the city out of the downtown Intermodal Transit Facility.
+The M's ridership has shown steady growth since the system was revamped in 2000; the system served over 1 million passenger trips in 2008.
+Greyhound Lines operates a terminal in Montgomery for intercity bus travel in the downtown Intermodal Transit Facility.

 Montgomery Regional Airport, also known as Dannelly Field, is the major airport serving Montgomery.
 It serves primarily as an Air National Guard base and for general aviation, but commercial airlines fly to regional connections to Atlanta, Dallas–Fort Worth and Charlotte.

 Passenger rail service to Montgomery was enhanced in 1898 with the opening of Union Station.
 Service continued until 1979, when Amtrak terminated its Floridian route.
 Amtrak returned from 1989 until 1995 with the Gulf Breeze, an extension of the Crescent line.

 According to the 2016 American Community Survey, 84.3% of working city of Montgomery residents commuted by driving alone, 8.8% carpooled, 0.4% used public transportation, and 0.6% walked.
 About 3.5% used all other forms of transportation, including taxicab, motorcycle, and bicycle.
 About 5.9% of working city of Montgomery residents worked at home.
 Despite the high level of commuting by automobile, 8.5% of city of Montgomery households were without a car in 2015, which increased to 11% in 2016.
 The national average was 8.7 percent in 2016.
 Montgomery averaged 1.62 cars per household in 2016, compared to a national average of 1.8 per household.